ariyin/CS-32/notes.md

     7. Repeat steps 3 to 6 until all characters are scanned.
     8. Pop any remaining operators from the stack and append them to the output string.
     9. The output string is the postfix expression.
-- Converting postfix to infix:
+- Converting postfix to infix: (nice working vertically)
     1. Start reading the postfix expression from left to right.
     2. Initialize an empty stack to store the intermediate results.
     3. For each character in the postfix expression: